qufighter/NodeModulesExtravaganza/README.md

 instead you might use `nme install new-updates` to backup your current installation (if exists) and tag your new installation with a name

+### Removing old versions

+`ls .nme` will show your old versions, and you may delete them the same way you would delete any other folder.

+`rm -fr .nme\old-version-name`

+### Performance notes

+Set your text editors to exclude `.nme` directory from searches and listings

 ### Reason For Existence

 Most of the time this shouldn't really be needed